Let's Play With Consul

 and this is so that processes on the local machine can talk to the local agent over SSL.
 Remember, for Consul, it's the Common Name

-that determines if the certificate is for an agent running in Server
+that determines if the certificate is for an agent running in Server or Client mode.

 Look at the Private Keys